Meet the founder

 She brings over a decade of experience in both healthcare and community-based spaces and currently serves as Co-Director of a nonprofit advancing reproductive care throughout Alabama.

-• As Founder of The Obsidian Milk Collective, Jasmine leads trauma-informed education and advocates to integrate lactation support across the full reproductive continuum—including abortion, pregnancy loss, postpartum, maternal mental health, and beyond.
+As Founder and Executive Director of The Obsidian Milk Collective, Jasmine leads systems-level work to integrate lactation care across the full reproductive continuum—including abortion, pregnancy loss, postpartum, maternal mental health, and beyond.

-Her work is grounded in harm reduction, reproductive justice, and equity-centered systems change.
+Her work is grounded in harm reduction, reproductive justice, and equity-centered systems change—focused on transforming how lactation is understood, funded, and delivered across healthcare and community settings.

 She also serves in her individual capacity as a member of the Alabama Breastfeeding Committee.